ktago336/api-speed-test/README.md

 Remember, data[n].events can contain any string, need to check if name Alice|Bob is in the string.<pre>
 If there a bad day in the days_group, the full group fails its burthdays and "birtdays" propery mus be {"Melory":0, "Alice":0, "Bob":0}

+Melory birthdays are only in those days, which Bob or Alice have birthdays